Nas2020/pulumi-multicloud-dev/README-AZURE.md

 </div>
 <hr>

 This project uses **Pulumi** with **TypeScript** to deploy Infrastructure as Code (IaC) for Microsoft Azure.
 This README provides instructions to set up and run the project locally on macOS or Linux, deploy to Azure for development and production environments, and an overview of the architecture and file structure.
+This is part of a multi-cloud project that also supports [AWS deployments](README-AWS.md).

 ## Table of Contents
 - [Project Overview](#project-overview)